Ad Blocker Detected

 Free fatty acids first react with the acetyl CoA Â and ATP to form a Fatty acyl-CoA catalyzed by the Fatty acyl-CoA Â synthetase located on outer mitochondrial matrix.
 Thus formed fatty acyl-CoA further reacts with L-carnitine to form Fatty acyl-L-carnitine catalyzed by the outer mitochondrial membrane enzyme, carnitine fatty-acyl-transferase I.

 Now, fatty acyl-carnitine is ready to be transported to the mitochondrial matrix through the transporter carnitine-acylcarnitine translocase (an antiport that transports carnitine and fatty acyl-L-carnitine in an opposite direction.
 In this way, one residue of free fatty acid is transported into the mitochondrial matrix with the help of one molecule of L-carnitine.

-In mitochondrial matrix, fatty acyl-L-carnitine is brokenÂ down into L-carnitine and fatty acyl-CoA catalyzed by carnitine fatty-acyl-transferase II (inner mitochondrial membrane enzyme) and thus release L-carnitine is transported back to the intermembrane space where it again reacts with a molecule of fatty acyl-CoA to form fatty acyl-L-carnitine to be transported back into the mitochondrial matrix.
+In the mitochondrial matrix, fatty acyl-L-carnitine is brokenÂ down into L-carnitine and fatty acyl-CoA catalyzed by carnitine fatty-acyl-transferase II (inner mitochondrial membrane enzyme) and thus release L-carnitine is transported back to the intermembrane space where it again reacts with a molecule of fatty acyl-CoA to form fatty acyl-L-carnitine to be transported back into the mitochondrial matrix.

-This is how L-carnitine aids fatty acid metabolism and, therefore, deficiency of the L-carnitine may impair the fatty acid metabolism.
+This is how L-carnitine aids fatty acid metabolism and, therefore, deficiency of the L-carnitine may impair fatty acid metabolism.